Christopher J. TysonNewman Trowbridge Distinguished Associate Professor of Law

 Prior to earning his law degree, Professor Tyson worked in management consulting and in the Washington, DC office of United States Senator Mary L. Landrieu.
 After earning his law degree, Professor Tyson worked as an associate in the Real Estate Practice at the law firm Jones Walker, LLP in Baton Rouge, Louisiana.
 He has been honored as one of the Baton Rouge Business Report’s 2010 Top Forty Under 40, the National Bar Association’s Top 40 Lawyers Under 40 for 2011 and the New Leaders Council’s 2011 Top 40 Under 40.
 He is also a recipient of the National Bar Association and Impact’s 2011 Excellence in Activism award.

-Professor Tyson is currently an editor for the Local Government Law blog at localgovlaw.law.lsu.edu.
-His most recent scholarly articles include Annexation and the Mid-Size Metropolis: New Insights in the Age of Mobile Capital in Volume 73 of the University of Pittsburgh Law Review and Localism and Involuntary Annexation: Reconsidering Approaches to New Regionalism in Volume 87 of the Tulane Law Review.
+Professor Tyson’s most recent scholarly articles include Municipal Identity As Property in Volume 118 of the Penn State Law Review and Localism and Involuntary Annexation: Reconsidering Approaches to New Regionalism in Volume 87 of the Tulane Law Review.